Individual study plans

-In several major subjects, one-on-one instruction is the core of the programme.
-Approximately half of a classical music student’s schedule will consist of group instruction – for example in music history, music theory and performance coaching – while the rest is allocated to independent practice and individual classes in the student’s major instrument.
-Some subjects vary from this model – for example, jazz and folk music are dominated by ensemble playing and related rehearsals.
+Individual instruction is the core of studies in several major subjects.
+Approximately half of a classical music student’s schedule consists of group instruction – for example, ensemble studies, music history, music theory and performance coaching.
+The rest is allocated to independent practice and individual tuition in the student’s major instrument.
+Some subjects vary from this model.
+For example, jazz and folk music are dominated by ensemble playing and related rehearsals.

-Constant live practice and collaboration with world-class artists and professional organisations equip our students to thrive in a wide range of musical and cultural contexts.
+Constant live practice with world-class artists and side-by-side projects with professional orchestras and other prominent institutions equip our students to thrive in a wide range of musical and cultural contexts.

-For students of orchestral instruments, conducting and composition, the academy offers many opportunities – including educational cooperation with the Finnish Radio Symphony Orchestra and the Helsinki Philharmonic Orchestra (Helsinki Music Centre’s Orchestra Academy).
+For instance, for students of orchestral instruments, conducting and composition, the academy offers educational cooperation with the Finnish Radio Symphony Orchestra and the Helsinki Philharmonic Orchestra.
 In other majors, students can complete placement modules of their choice.